 At the age of 18, Janice enrolled at Pratt Institute in Brooklyn, NY, spent her first year in the required Foundation Arts program and consequently pursued degrees in Interior Design and Architecture.
 While working in these fields, she made her home with her husband and two sons in Westchester County, NY and the Virginia suburbs of Washington DC..
 During this time she developed her ability to transform ideas into reality.
 Skills honed from years of practice in these fields are reflected in her artwork today.

-Prior to moving with her family to St Louis, MO in 1998, Janice began painting again; first with watercolors, then with acrylics and eventually an added mixture of many mediums and collage pieces.
+Prior to moving with her family to St Louis, MO and then Kansas City, Janice began painting again; first with watercolors, then with acrylics and eventually an added mixture of many mediums and collage pieces.
 Before too long, the child's questions began to inform the imagery on her canvases and all kinds of experiments with materials and techniques were taking place.